The coin-op & gaming museum...

 Arcade video games are often composed of short levels, intuitive control mechanisms and a rising difficulty.
 This is the main concept of an arcade video game in which the player is essentially obliged to pay to maintain the play.
 The arcade game has, as its main feature, the impossibility for the player to win.
 "The game ends invariably to overwhelm the player, by becoming unplayable, and overcome by saturating the capacity of the player.
 The arcade video game is based on the fundamental principle of the player's overflow by the game.".
 A console or computer game can be considered as an arcade game if this game shares the same qualities (or if the game is a direct port of the original arcade title).

-Arcade-History is also the home of Coin-Op Boy: a video game, developed internally and playable online, where you are a small boy that play video games and more...
-The main project is to add many games inside the game.
+Gaming-History is also the home of Coin-Op Boy: a video game developed here and playable online for free.
+In this game, you are a small boy that want play video games like us back in the days...
+The game is continually in work in progress, the main goal is to add many games inside the game.

 Last games updated:

 Amok!
 [Model 1611]

 Alphabet Zoo [Model C326]